On the Line (2022 film): Plot

 When they are led to a false hiding place, Gary reveals that he can see them through the security cameras.
 Elvis leads Dylan, via a route without security cameras, to the control room where they find not Gary but Justin — a host with the time slot that Elvis wants — with a bullet in his head.
 Gary then reveals that he is now in the recording studio with a restrained Mary and Steven.
 After successfully earning ten more minutes on the clock, Elvis and Dylan make their way back to the studio via another secret route.
 When they reach upstairs, they see Tony hanging by the neck in the hallway.

 Elvis is able to apprehend Gary with a box cutter, but Gary reveals that he is holding a dead man's switch and that Olivia and Adria are on the terrace with bomb vests strapped to their bodies.
 Gary then receives a call from Bruce, a member of the LAPD SWAT team, who says he is on the terrace and unable to disarm the devices.
 Gary then demands a trade: Olivia and Adria go free, and Dylan takes their place.

 Forced to comply, Bruce deactivates the vests with Gary's help and brings them down to the studio, reactivating them on Dylan.
 Gary then shoots Bruce in the head and drops the dead man's switch as everyone looks on in horror only to have nothing happen.

 Elvis and Gary then burst out laughing and embracing as everyone thought to be dead re-emerges, alive and well.
-It is then revealed that the whole situation was a prank played by the whole studio on Dylan, who is shocked and horrified.
+It is then revealed that the whole situation was a prank played by the whole studio on Dylan, who appears shocked and horrified.
 After Elvis explains everything, he tries to get a reaction from Dylan, who leaves in silence.
 Elvis and his crew chase him out the door, holding the mic out to him, and Dylan falls backward down the stairs, cracking his head open and seemingly dying on impact.

 The next morning, a distraught Elvis exits the studio and swears that he is done with radio.
-It is then revealed that Dylan, whose real name is Max, is a stunt worker and faked his own death as part of a prank by the whole radio station in order to celebrate Elvis's birthday, which he claimed everyone forgot.
+It is then revealed that Dylan, whose real name is Max, is a stunt worker and faked his own death as part of a prank by the whole radio station whose one and only real victim appears to be Elvis, in order to celebrate his birthday, which he claimed everyone forgot.
 Elvis is glad to see Dylan/Max alive, and he jokingly tells his co-workers to watch out, because his revenge prank will be far worse.